Berlin Blockade: April "Little Lift"

 An important operation for maintaining the morale of Berliners was "Operation Little Vittles".
 Lieutenant Gail Halvorsen, one of the many airlift pilots, decided to use his off-time to fly into Berlin and make movies with his hand-held camera.
 He arrived at Tempelhof on 17 July 1948 on one of the C-54s and walked over to a crowd of children who had gathered at the end of the runway to watch the aircraft.
 As a goodwill gesture, he handed out his only two sticks of Wrigley's Doublemint Gum.
 The children quickly divided up the pieces as best they could, even passing around the wrapper for others to smell.
-He was so impressed by their gratitude and that they didn't fight over them, that he promised the next time he returned he would drop off more.
+He was so impressed, by their gratitude and that they did not fight over them, that he promised the next time he returned he would drop off more.
 Before he left them, a child asked him how they would know it was him flying over.
 He replied, "I'll wiggle my wings."